 Filing Requirements: A reporting entity filing an extension request on behalf of a combined group, must file the extension affiliate list along with the Extension Request (Form 05-164).
-If the combined group is required to pay using TEXNET and makes an extension payment electronically, it is not required to file Form 05-164, but must submit an Extension Affiliate List (Form 05-165).
-The filing of this list by itself does not constitute a valid extension.
+Remember to include the reporting entity as an affiliate on the Extension Affiliate List.
+If the combined group is required to pay using TEXNET and makes an extension payment electronically, it is not required to file Form 05-164, but must submit an Extension Affiliate List.
+The filling of this list by itself does not constitute a valid extension.
 Attach as many forms as necessary to report all members of the combined group.